 Her poetry can be found in Strange Horizons, Nightmare Magazine, Small Wonders, Uncanny Magazine, Heartlines Spec, and more.
 Her poem “there are no taxis for the dead” was a finalist for the inaugural Hugo Award for Best Poem in 2025.
 Her poem “An Interrogation About a Monster During Sleep Paralysis” won 3rd place in the 2023 Rhysling Awards.
+Her poem “The Mourning Robot” is a finalist for the inaugural Nebula Award for Best Poem.

 Check out her full list of publications here.
 Or read her HWA interview here.